-Standard: Prepare the Standard with 1.0 ml of Standard Diluent buffer to make the 40 ng/ml Standard Solution.
+Standard: Prepare the Standard with 1.0 ml of Standard Diluent buffer to make the 200 ng/ml Standard Solution.
+This is the highest standard.
 Allow the reconstituted standard to sit for 10 mins, with gentle agitation prior to carrying out the serial dilutions.
 Avoid foaming or bubbles.
-Further dilute by a factor of 2 to give the highest standard, 20 ng/ml.
 Label tubes in preparation for the serial dilutions - see the diagram below for reference.
 Aliquot 0.5 ml of the Standard Diluent Buffer into each tube (apart from the highest standard tube).
 Add 0.5 ml of the highest standard solution into the 1st tube and mix thoroughly.
 Transfer 0.5 ml from the 1st to 2nd tube, mix thoroughly, and so on.